code-distortion/realnum/README.md

 ### Chaining

-The *setting* and *calculation* methods above may be chained together:
+The *setting* and *calculation* methods above may be chained together. eg.

 ``` php
 print RealNum::new(1)